Educators improving access to STEM for BIPOC youth

 Who will facilitate the program?

-Programs are coordinated and led by Bryan Holmes, Assistant Director of Education.
-Bryan has taught in formal and informal education institutions.
-He combines his love for science with fresh ideas, new approaches and joyfulness to enhance your teaching practice.
-Additional support/facilitation will come from other professional CuriOdyssey educators.
+Programs are coordinated and led by Blas Herrera, Assistant Director of Education.
+Blas has experience in both formal and informal educational settings.
+A Bay-Area native, he has worked in the San Francisco Unified School District as a K-12 STEAM classroom teacher, at the San Francisco Zoo, and the California Academy of Sciences.
+Blas also co-founded and runs a fiber arts business and craft show production company.
+He combines his love for science and art with fresh ideas, new approaches, and joyfulness to enhance your teaching practice.
+Additional support and facilitation will come from other CuriOdyssey STEM professionals.

 Where can I get more information?